Nicki Minaj paints hip-hop pink — and changes the game

 On Morning Edition, culture critic Kiana Fitzgerald looks back at some of the game-changing moments in hip-hop.
 One of her choices: Nicki Minaj's debut studio album Pink Friday.

-After leaving Trinidad and Tobago for The Bronx, Nicki Minaj earned an instant reputation for outlandish rhymes on early mixtapes and feature appearances on tracks by Usher, Mariah Carey and Ludacris.
+After leaving Trinidad and Tobago for New York, Nicki Minaj earned an instant reputation for outlandish rhymes on early mixtapes and feature appearances on tracks by Usher, Mariah Carey and Ludacris.
 But it was her star-making turn on Kanye West's 2010 single "Monster" that "took Nicki from 0 to 100," as Kiana Fitzgerald puts it.

 "This kind of creative fearlessness is what prepared Nicki for the next step, which was the creation and the release of Pink Friday."